 If your child has received a bump or knock to their head they will receive prompt attention, given the opportunity to sit down and take in some water.
 We are fully aware of the possible repercussions following bumps to the head and will continue to monitor your child throughout the day and you will be notified of any changes.
 After leaving school we ask that you continue to watch your child carefully over the next 24 hours and look for signs of drowsiness, headaches or nausea and contact your doctor or 111 immediately if you have any concerns.

-Following a thorough assessment, all head bumps will be notified by a phone call and directed to this page for information.
+Following a thorough assessment, all head bumps will be notified by a text being sent to parents/carers.

 In the event of a medical emergency we will contact 999 in the first instance.